Reporting on Introductions and Transfers

 Yukon

-In 2021, Yukon’s Introductions and Transfers Committee received 23 applications to intentionally move live aquatic organisms to fish rearing facilities or fish bearing waters.
-All applications were approved, representing approximately 461,000 live aquatic organisms of 5 different species.
+In 2022, Yukon’s Introductions and Transfers Committee received 27 applications to intentionally move live aquatic organisms to fish rearing facilities or fish bearing waters.
+Of these, 26 applications were approved, representing approximately 172,000 live aquatic organisms of 5 different species.

 Origin

 Introductions and transfers may occur within a province or territory, between provinces or territories, and into Canada from another country.
-Of the total number of approved applications in Yukon, most were for movements within the territory, and only one application was for movements from another province.
+All approved applications in Yukon were for movements within the territory.

 Purpose